Access

 For more info about Turf & the people who run it, visit the About Turf page.

-English, French, Italian, Spanish
+English, French, German, Japanese

-We aim to support artists and people who work with us by providing an inclusive experience as much as Turf team members can make possible.
+We want to support artists and people who work with us by providing an inclusive experience as much as Turf team members can make possible.
 Here are some of the approaches we’ve taken, but we are always open to hear more ideas:

 ➯ Application and exhibition proposal support